JarlTuxen/2-semester-gitbook/topics/sessions.md

 - Add functionality such that a customer can add cookies to his/her basket and change pages without losing the baskets state

-- Add functionality such that the basket apge displays the total sum of cookies in his/hers basket
+- Add functionality such that the basket page displays the total sum of the price of cookies in his/hers basket